OFX (company): 2015 Name change to OFX

 In December 2015, OFX unveiled the new brand and OFX.com in Australia.
-"This was the first step in a program that would see the Group's seven regional brands consolidated into a single global brand".
+This was the first step in a program that would see the group's seven regional brands consolidated into a single global brand.
 Up until that date it operated a number of different territory specific brands that include UKForex, CanadianForex, NZForex, USForex as well as ClearFX and Tranzfers before a brand consolidation to OFX.

-In February 2017, citing "Delivery against the strategy has not consistently met the board or shareholders' expectations", OFX's chairman announced that John Alexander "Skander" Malcolm will replace Richard Kimber as CEO.
+In February 2017 John Malcolm replaced Richard Kimber as CEO.

-2020-2022 offers and acquisitions
+2020–2022 offers and acquisitions

 In March 2020 OFX confirmed that it had received a further unsolicited approach, and the company entered into discussions about potential mergers and acquisitions activity, the details of which remain confidential.
 However, the discussions were discontinued due to uncertainty in equity markets.

 In July 2021, OFX announced a $6.1 million investment in European treasury management cloud software company TreasurUp, the company's largest strategic investment to date.

 In December 2021, OFX announced an agreement to acquire Canadian global foreign exchange service provider Firma.
 The acquisition was completed in May 2022.

+2023–2024

+In 2023, OFX collaborated with Shift to integrate OFX's foreign exchange service into the Shift Business Overdraft.
+This integration allows Shift Business Overdraft customers to make international money transfers within their Shift accounts.

+OFX reported revenue of AU$228.9 million in 2023, marking a 45% surge from FY 2022.

+In 2024, the European Legends Tour named OFX as their Official FX Partner and title sponsor of the Irish Legends tournament at Seapoint Golf Links in Louth.